david-shao318/KDD23-ADAC/README.md

 ### Getting Started

-If properly installed, you should be able to run ADAC using a serialized model in a multi-intersection environment (Doha Corniche) with SUMO in a GUI interface.
+If properly installed, you should be able to run ADAC using a serialized model in a multi-intersection environment (Doha Corniche) with SUMO in a GUI.
 Run `python3 resco_adac_v4.0.py --eps=1 --gui=True`.

 ## Multi-Intersection